cleanlab/label-error-detection-benchmarks/README.md

 make jupyter-lab
 ```

-#### 3. Run notebook for each dataset
+#### 3. Run training notebooks for each dataset

 Each dataset will have its own folder in `./src/eperiments` with a notebook to:

-1. `1_Run_Cross_Val_Noisy_Labels.ipynb`: for each model, run k-fold cross-validation with noisy labels to generated out-of-sample predicted probabilities
+1. `1_Run_Cross_Val_Noisy_Labels.ipynb`: For each model, run k-fold cross-validation with noisy labels to generated out-of-sample predicted probabilities.
-2. `2_Save_Cross_Val_Results_To_Numpy.ipynb`: for each model, save predicted probabilities to a Numpy file
+2. `2_Save_Cross_Val_Results_To_Numpy.ipynb`: For each model, save predicted probabilities to a Numpy file.

 ## Evaluate Label Quality Scores

-All pre-computed predicted probabilities are available in the `/src/experiments` folder except for Food-101n (due to large file size.)
+The above step is optional because pre-computed predicted probabilities from all of our models are available for you to utilize in the `/src/experiments` folder (except for Food-101n, due to large file size).
 For Food-101n, download the pre-computed predicted probabilities (`pred_probs.npy`) [here](https://drive.google.com/file/d/1DV45bpazRIeLGV_wJD7fDuz4AzuVzhq9/view?usp=sharing).

-Once we have the out-of-sample predicted probabilities for all datasets and models, we can evaluate them with a single notebook located below:
+Once we have the out-of-sample predicted probabilities for all datasets and models, we evaluate their performance for detecting label errors using the following notebook:

 [src/experiments/Evaluate_All_Experiments.ipynb](https://github.com/JohnsonKuan/label-error-detection-benchmarks/blob/main/src/experiments/Evaluate_All_Experiments.ipynb)